Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 The Terraform service request requires a form that can identify the owner of the deployed resources.
 That form must be assigned to an organization.

-**Note**: The Terraform organization will already exist if you have already gone through the *Deploying User-Provided Terraform Configurations* scenario.

 1. Log into vCommander, go to **Configuration > Organizations and Quotas**, then click the **Organizations** tab.
 1. Click **Add**.
 1. In the Configure Organization dialog, for **Organization Name**, enter "Terraform Org2".
 1. Add groups or users to the organization.
 1. If you need to configure additional organization details, click **Next** and configure the organization as required.
 1. Click **Finish** when you're done.

-### Create the deployment destination
+### Create an automated deployment destination

-For the Terraform configuration to provision resources, you must configure an automated deployment destination and assign the destination to Terraform Org2.
+For the Terraform configuration to be able to provision resources, you must configure an automated deployment destination and assign the destination to Terraform Org2.

-For information on how to configure deployment destinations, see [Configuring Automated Deployment for Approved Service Requests](http://docs.embotics.com/vCommander/config_auto_placement_depl_vms.htm).
-This topic provides information for vCenter, AWS, Azure, and SCVMM managed systems.
+The specific steps that are required depend on whether you are using vCenter, AWS, Azure, and SCVMM managed systems.
+For information, see [Configuring Automated Deployment for Approved Service Requests](http://docs.embotics.com/vCommander/config_auto_placement_depl_vms.htm).

+### Configure a default ownership policy

+To ensure that new VMs are visible to organization members, configure a default ownership policy that automatically assigns ownership of new VMs to Terraform Org2.

+1. In vCommander, go to **Configuration > Policies**.
+1. On the Policies tab, click **Add**.
+1. On the Choose a Policy page of the Policy Configuration wizard, select **Default Ownership** from the list of policies, then click **Next**.
+1. On the Policy Name/Description page, enter a name and a description, then click **Next**.
+1. On the Choose a Target page, from the **Target View Type** list, choose **Operational** to view a hierarchy of the entire compute infrastructure, then in the tree on the right of the page, select the target infrastructure elements for the policy, and click **Next**.
+1. On the Configure the Policy page, select **Enable Policy** for the policy to come into effect immediately after you finish configuring it.
+1. From the **Take Action** drop-down, select **Notify Only**, then click **Next**.
+When this option is selected, when the policy is triggered, a notification alert is created, but no action is taken for the service.
+1. In the **Default Owners** area, for Organization, select **Terraform Org2**.
+1. On the Summary page, review the summary and click **Finish**.

 ### Create the Terraform deployment service request form

-After the organization has been created, you need to create a form to capture the user that will be set as the owner of the deployed VM created by the Terraform template.
+After the organization has been created, you need to create a request form for the service.

 1. In vCommander go to **Configuration > Service Request Configuration**, then click the **Form Designer** tab.
 1. Click **Add**.
 1. In the Add Request Form dialog, type "Terraform Deployment" for the **Form Name**, and in the **Organizations** section, select **Terraform Org2** and click **Add**.
 Then click **OK**.
-1. If the **Primary Owner** field isn't already present in the Service Form section of the Form Designer page, click the **Primary Owner** link on the right-hand side to add it.
-1. For the **Primary Owner** element, click **Edit**.
-Clear the **Display Only** checkbox, enable the **Required** checkbox, and click **OK**.
 1. Click **Save** to save the form.

 ### Create the deploy Terraform approval workflow